wking/swc-boot-camps/Workflow.md

     parents.
 The merge of a well-maintained feature branch (marked with an “M”) should be painless.

+# <a id="push" /> Publishing your local work

+The `checkout -b` command mentioned above creates a new branch in your local repository, but you'll want to publish this branch so others can see it.
+Push your branch to your public repository with:

+    $ git push origin 2012-12-my-camp

+GitHub doesn't accept pushes via the `git://` protocol, so you'll want to use an `https://` URL (with optional [password caching][https]) or [setup SSH keys][ssh] and push over SSH.
+You can list remotes and their associated URLs with `git remote -v` to help you remember what you've already configured.

+You'll want to push again whenever you need to publish additional local work.

+If you have commit access to the [swcarpentry repository][boot-camps], you can push your branch directly, instead of staging it in *your* GitHub repository:

+    $ git push swc 2012-12-my-camp

 # <a id="develop" /> Developing boot camp content

 ## <a id="camp-specific" /> Camp-specific content